ojno/closest_colour/README.md

 any dependencies between requests, I would host this on a 'serverless' platform like AWS Lambda or Google App Engine.
 This relieves developers from having to worry about managing servers and so on, and allows much easier scaling on a pay-as-you-go basis.

+There are some very important changes that would need to be made before this could be deployed;
+things like setting `DEBUG` to `False` and making settings like `SECRET_KEY` be taken from e.g. an environment variable or other secret store rather than being stored with the code.

 I have implemented a full suite of tests for my solution, with 100% line coverage for all three parts of the system.
 This includes unit tests for both the subcomponents of the problem,